Terry Sheehan

-Terry Sheehan (born 1970) is a Canadian politician who presently serves as the Member of Parliament for Sault Ste.
-Marie in the House of Commons of Canada.
-First elected in the 2015 federal election, he was re-elected in 2019 and 2021, and 2025 as well.
+Terry Sheehan (born 1970) is a Canadian politician who has served as the member of Parliament for the riding of Sault Ste.
+Marie—Algoma since 2015 as a member of the Liberal Party of Canada.
 Prior to his parliamentary service, Sheehan served on the Sault Ste.
-Marie City Council from 2003 to 2015, representing Ward 2, after two terms as a Trustee on the Huron-Superior Catholic District School Board.
+Marie City Council from 2003 to 2015, representing Ward 2, after two terms as a trustee on the Huron-Superior Catholic District School Board.